rubyforgood/shelter-assist/README.md

 ### Animal Needs

-The system should enable admins to manage the Needs of 1 or more Animals.
+The system should enable admins to manage the Needs of 1 or more Animals for a Rescue.
 An Animal may need to move from one Home to another quickly.
 Multiple animals may need to move from one Home to another by a certain date.

-The system should help admins make decsions about what Fosters are available and appropriate (e.g. barring exclusions) for the Animal(s) Needs.
+The system should help admins make decisions about what Fosters are available and appropriate (e.g. barring exclusions) for the Animal(s) Needs.

 ### Exclusions